-Figure 1: The percentage of people testing positive increased in England and Wales and decreased in Scotland in the week ending 25 September 2021; the trend was uncertain in Northern Ireland
+Figure 1: The percentage of people testing positive decreased in England, was uncertain in Wales and Northern Ireland, and appeared level in Scotland in the week ending 18 September 2021

-Estimated percentage of the population testing positive for coronavirus (COVID-19) on nose and throat swabs, UK, 7 August 2020 to 25 September 2021
+Estimated percentage of the population testing positive for coronavirus (COVID-19) on nose and throat swabs, UK, 7 August 2020 to 18 September 2021

-- All estimates are subject to uncertainty, given that a sample is only part of the wider population.
-The model used to provide these estimates is a Bayesian model; these provide 95% credible intervals.
+- 1. All estimates are subject to uncertainty, given that a sample is only part of the wider population.
+The model used to provide these estimates is a Bayesian model: these provide 95% credible intervals.
 A credible interval gives an indication of the uncertainty of an estimate from data analysis. - 2.
 Official reported estimates are plotted at a reference point believed to be most representative of the given week. - 3.
 The official estimate presents the best estimate at that point in time.
 Modelled estimates are used to calculate the official reported estimate.
 The model smooths the series to understand the trend and is revised each week to incorporate new test results, providing the best indication of trend over time. - 4.
 Survey fieldwork for the pilot study began in England on 26 April 2020.
 In Wales, fieldwork began on 29 June 2020, in Northern Ireland fieldwork began on 26 July 2020 and in Scotland fieldwork began on 21 September 2020. - 5.
 To improve data visualisation, we have displayed official estimates from the week ending 13 August 2020 onwards, which include the second and third waves of the pandemic.
 The full time series of our official estimates from 27 April 2020 onwards are available in the accompanying datasets.